Ridge vent vs

 What are the benefits of a ridge vent?

-Ridge vents provide continuous, passive ventilation to remove hot, moist air from the attic and prevent moisture buildup.
+Ridge vents provide continuous, passive ventilation to remove hot, moist air from the attic, helping to regulate temperature and prevent moisture buildup.

-When would I need a powered attic fan instead of a ridge vent?
+When should I consider a powered attic fan instead?

-Powered attic fans may be a better choice if you have a complex roof design, high humidity levels, or need more aggressive ventilation than a ridge vent can provide.
+Powered attic fans may be a better choice if you have a larger attic space or live in a hot, humid climate where additional ventilation is needed.

-How much does it cost to install a ridge vent?
+How difficult is it to install a ridge vent?

 Connect with certified professionals in your area